Minneapolis-born, Los Angeles raised, Ira Ingber recorded his first original song at the age of 15.

 Ira has composed and performed numerous original scores and songs for film, television and commercials.

-He is a founding member of jackiO, which performs in the top clubs throughout the Los Angeles area.
+He is a founding member of jackiO (Steve Bartek, David Raven, John Avila), which performs in the top clubs throughout the Los Angeles area.
 His guitar work was prominent in “Eureka,” “Battlestar Galactica,” “The Walking Dead,” “Marvel’s Agents of S.H.I.E.L.D.,” and “The Life and Times of Tim.”
 Ira is a featured guitarist on the Starz Network show, “BLACK SAILS.”

-He is currently performing as a singer on the Season 4 main title theme for the hit show, “Outlander.”
-In addition, he is playing guitars on the score for Season 4.
+He performed as a singer on the Season 4 main title theme for the hit show, “Outlander.”
+In addition, he played guitars on the score for Season 4.